Focus: using a TED-Ed clip to support students to generate ideas for writing, using a range of text types

 Robyn English, who is the principal at Rolling Hills Primary School in Melbourne, shared this bright idea for making your own.
 Robyn says, 'I made one by using a clingwrap roll covered in paper with a polystyrene craft ball glued to the top.
 I then speckled the top with a gold pen.
 The kids love using it.'

-Using images of trees to motivate students for writing
+Focus: using interesting and thought-provoking images to motivate students for writing